Margaret Douglas, Countess of Lennox: Death and legacy

 After the death of her younger son, she helped care for his daughter, Lady Arbella.
-However, she did not outlive him by very long.
-A few days before her death, she dined with Robert Dudley, Earl of Leicester, and this led to rumours that she had been poisoned.
+However, she did not outlive him by very long, and died at Hackney in March 1578.
+A few days before her death, she dined with Robert Dudley, Earl of Leicester, and this led to rumours that she had been poisoned, which were included in the book Leicester's Commonwealth.
 There is no historical evidence to substantiate this.

 Although she died in debt, she was given a grand funeral in Westminster Abbey, at the expense of Queen Elizabeth I, with a hundred poor women in attendance.
 She was buried in the same grave as her son Charles in the south aisle of Henry VII's chapel in the Abbey.
 It has been said that her grandson erected the fine monument, but it was commissioned in October 1578 by her executor and former servant Thomas Fowler.
 Her recumbent effigy, made of alabaster, wears a French cap and ruff with a red fur-lined cloak, over a dress of blue and gold.
 On either side of the tomb chest are weepers of her four sons and four daughters.

-Robert Dudley, 1st Earl of Leicester had eight tapestries at Kenilworth Castle in 1588 which had been bought from "Lady Lennox".
+Robert Dudley, 1st Earl of Leicester, had eight tapestries at Kenilworth Castle in 1588 which had been bought from "Lady Lennox".
 The subjects included Josias, Demophon and Achilles, and the History of Noah.
 At his death in 1624, Ludovic Stewart, 2nd Duke of Lennox had a bed in his lodgings at the gatehouse of Whitehall Palace that had belonged to Margaret Douglas, and she had "worked" or embroidered the curtains.

 The Lennox Jewel was most likely made for Lady Lennox in the 1570s although the date and occasion of its commission is the subject of some controversy.
 In 1842, the jewel was bought by her descendant, Queen Victoria.
 The locket, considered "one of the most important early jewels in the Royal Collection", is on display in the Holyrood Palace.

 Poetry

 Margaret Douglas is known for her poetry.
-Many of her works are written to her lover, Lord Thomas Howard, and are preserved in the Devonshire MS. Her close friends, Mary Shelton and the Duchess of Richmond, were the main contributors, as well as Henry Howard, Earl of Surrey and Thomas Wyatt.
+Many of her works are written to her lover, Lord Thomas Howard, and are preserved in the Devonshire MS. Her close friends, Mary Shelton and the Duchess of Richmond, were the main contributors, as well as Henry Howard, Earl of Surrey, and Thomas Wyatt.